-- 1.1.1 The University takes reports of sexual violence and misconduct seriously and recognises the mental and physical wellbeing impact of these offences upon those who have experienced sexual violence or misconduct. - 1.1.2 This Sexual Violence and Misconduct policy is to be used when the University receives a written allegation that a student may have perpetrated sexual violence or sexual misconduct either physically or virtually. - 1.1.3 The University recognises significant impact of all experiences of Sexual Violence and Misconduct on any individual, and acknowledges the potential detriment to studies and employment, regardless of when the experience occurred. - 1.1.4 Some members of our community are disproportionately affected by experiences of sexual violence and misconduct, such as members of the LGBTQI+ community, females and individuals with disabilities.
-The University will ensure appropriate support is available, whether internal or external, which is specific to any such members of our community. - 1.1.5 The University is committed to promoting a culture in which any incidents of sexual violence or sexual misconduct will not be tolerated and will be thoroughly addressed to ensure the preservation of a safe study and work environment.
-All members of the University of East London have a responsibility for creating a community that is based on dignity and respect. - 1.1.6 The University of East London is committed to fostering a positive working and learning environment which celebrates diversity, challenges inequality and is committed to nurturing an inclusive and diverse community that is open to all.
-We are committed to providing an environment free from inappropriate behaviour, including bullying and harassment, and require all our staff students, visitors, public and contractors to be treated, and to treat others, with dignity and respect.
+- 1.1.1 The University takes seriously reports of sexual violence and misconduct, and recognises the mental and physical wellbeing impact of these offences upon those who have experienced sexual violence or misconduct.
+This Sexual Violence and Misconduct policy is to be used when the University receives a written allegation that a student may have perpetrated sexual violence or sexual misconduct. - 1.1.2 The University recognises the significant impact of all experiences of Sexual Violence and Misconduct, and acknowledges the potential detriment to studies and employment, regardless of when the experience occurred.
+Sexual violence and misconduct can be experienced by any individual, with females, members of the LGBT+ community and individuals with disabilities being disproportionally affected by experiences of sexual violence. - 1.1.3 The University is committed to promoting a culture in which any incidents of sexual violence or sexual misconduct will not be tolerated and will be thoroughly addressed to ensure the preservation of a safe work and study environment.
+All members of the University of East London have a responsibility for creating a community that is based on dignity and respect.